Pays $12 million to preserve habitat in Philipstown

 Kaye said that LVCA has asked to meet with Scenic Hudson to discuss the implications of the purchase.
 He declined to comment on the association’s lawsuit against the previous owners, saying only that “Lake Valhalla is our home and we want to ensure that our community’s unique character is preserved.”

 Rosenberg downplayed any possible conflict.
 “We strongly believe our purchase is the best outcome for the community, preventing development as had been previously contemplated,” he said.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.